 2) In order to edit your appointments (add/delete/swap) you will need to create an account and save your confirmation email from signupgenius.com

 3) If you're a regular trapper you may want to create an account for convenience (not required)

-Please delete any appointments that you will not be using as far ahead of time as possible so that other individuals may use the surgery spots and we can help the greatest number of cats and individuals in our community.
+Please delete any appointments that you will not be used as far ahead of time as possible so that other individuals may use the surgery spots and we can help the greatest number of cats and individuals in our community.

-As a reminder, cats must arrive between 6:30AM-8:30AM on the scheduled clinic day, and an appointment guarantees you a spot for the day.
-Please come to the front entrance of the shelter at 124 W Anderson Lane, Austin TX 78752 in the morning with your cats. **Make sure to line the inside of the traps prior to trapping (newspaper or cardboard) and cover your traps with a large towel or sheet to help keep the cats calm during transport**
+*Make sure to line the inside of the traps prior to trapping (newspaper or cardboard) and cover your traps with a large towel or sheet to help keep the cats calm during transport*